h4cc/awesome-elixir/README.md

 * [The Beam Book](https://happi.github.io/theBeamBook/) - A description of the Erlang Runtime System ERTS and the virtual Machine BEAM.
 * [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
 * [Études for Elixir](https://www.oreilly.com/library/view/etudes-for-elixir/9781491917640/) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).
-* [Async Elixir](https://github.com/Arp-G/async-elixir) - Dive into Elixir's world of concurrency and processes with this interactive Livebook.

 ## Cheat Sheets
 *Useful Elixir-related cheat sheets.*